SilverLinings89/Waveguide/Progress.md

 # Monday 25th of October

 During last week I have tried to fix the mesh implementation for the new PML domain shape.
 There were some problems along the way and some counts still don't match in all cases.

+# Wednesday 3rd of November

+Therre has been immense progress.
+PML now works for sweeping.
+The next steps will follow two paths:
+1. Make all the other parts work with the Code again.
+That includes transformation optics code, optimization code, etc. Maybe even implement the hybrid optimization code.
+2. Get HSIE to work, too.
+This would simply offer a parallel line of tests but isn't required short term and not even long term if it is difficult to acchieve.

+In my work for now, I will focus on getting part 1 to work again.
+That first means to integrate all the material tensor computations again.

+I need a global SpaceTransformation Object.
+This shoule be able to switch between normal and adjoint state, perform the optimization of shape and it should also contain all the shape information.
+I will wrap this into

+# Thursday 4th of November

+I have decided to fix the HSP first.
+This will enable me to run larger computations and is in general a new feature that will form a core part of my dissertation once functional.
+It is also not far from being completed.
+The issues here are more along the lines of bugfixing rather than implementing new functionality.

+To reiterate, if the sweeping level is 2, that means:
+- On level 0 I use a direct solver / LocalProblem.
+- On level 1 I use sweeping in the y-direction / NonLocalProblem.
+In the minimal example, procs [0,1] and [2,3] form working pairs.
+Sweeping interfaces are 2 (-y) and 3(+y).
+- On level 2 I use sweeping in the z-direction / NonLocalProblem.
+All processes are involved on the highest level.
+Sweeping interfaces are 4 (-z) and 5 (+z).

+I reimplemented the SurfaceType computation in the Geometry Manager because it was asigning incorrect types for higher sweeping.

+The issue I was running into was, that in some of the input files, the sweeping level was set to 1 even though there was sweeping required in the z and y direction.
+That lead to an issue.
+I should test against this case or simply compute the required sweeping level.

+The current block occurs in reinit_vector which appears to have an indexing issue.
+I found an error that caused the initialization twice multiple times.
+This should lead to a significant speedup and wasn't really visible before.
+Currently, only process 0 arrives at the call to reinit_rhs().

+Some hours later: The error was pretty instructional.
+I was using MPI_Send and MPI_Recv without tags which apparently led to a situation for higher sweeps for the communication of sparsity pattern where multiple messages with the same tag overwrote eachother.
+As a consequence, some processes got stuck unable to determine the fact that their message had been handled.
+I replaced 0 as a tag with the sending process' rank.
+Then the messages are unique and the communication works as expected.

+Assembly works completely but the sovler crashes.
+Problem for future-me.